misha-mg/flux-gen/src/README_RUNPOD.md

 - `--lora_path`: Path to LoRA weights file (.safetensors format)
 - `--lora_config_path`: Path to LoRA configuration file (.json format), optional
 - `--lora_scale`: Scale factor for LoRA application (default: 1.0, recommended: 0.5-1.5)
+- `--lora_trigger_word`: Trigger word for LoRA (automatically added to prompt start), optional

+**Important:** If your LoRA was trained with a trigger word (like "character-name"), you MUST include it in the prompt for the LoRA to work properly.
+Use either:
+- Manual: `--prompt "trigger-word, your prompt here"`
+- Automatic: `--lora_trigger_word "trigger-word" --prompt "your prompt here"`

 **Note:** If PEFT is not installed, the script will show a warning and continue without LoRA.